bja43/anc-prob/README.md

 instances: 506
 ```

-Next, we choose a parameteric model to fit to the data.
+Next, we choose a parametric model to fit to the data.
 Our dataset contains 13 continuous variables and one binary variable, so we choose the Lee and Hastie model because it can be applied to mixed datasets.

 ```python
 # Create the model and AP object